cloudflare/cloudflare-docs/products/cloudflare-one/src/content/connections/connect-devices/warp/deployment/mdm-deployment/parameters.md

 ## Required for full Cloudflare One features

-For the vast majority of Cloudflare for Teams features to work, you need to specify a team name.
-Examples of Teams features depending on the team name are [HTTP policies](/policies/filtering/http-policies), [Browser Isolation](/connections/connect-browsers), and [device posture](/identity/devices).
+For the vast majority of Cloudflare Zero Trust features to work, you need to specify a team name.
+Examples of Cloudflare Zero Trust features depending on the team name are [HTTP policies](/policies/filtering/http-policies), [Browser Isolation](/connections/connect-browsers), and [device posture](/identity/devices).

 ### `organization`